RoyalPrince700/testmance/DEPLOYMENT.md

    - Update `FRONTEND_URL` in Render environment variables
    - Ensure it matches your Vercel domain exactly

+4. **OAuth Redirect Issues**
+   - Ensure `GOOGLE_CALLBACK_URL` is set to your production backend URL + `/api/auth/google/callback`
+   - Add the production callback URL to Google OAuth Console authorized redirect URIs
+   - Check that `FRONTEND_URL` is set to your Vercel domain (used for post-authentication redirect)

+### Common OAuth Issues

+1. **"redirect_uri_mismatch" Error**
+   - The callback URL in Google OAuth Console doesn't match the one in your backend
+   - Solution: Add `https://your-backend.onrender.com/api/auth/google/callback` to authorized redirect URIs

+2. **Redirecting to localhost after OAuth**
+   - `FRONTEND_URL` environment variable is not set correctly
+   - Solution: Set `FRONTEND_URL=https://your-frontend.vercel.app` in Render

+3. **OAuth callback URL hardcoded**
+   - Make sure `GOOGLE_CALLBACK_URL` is set in Render environment variables
+   - The backend now supports both `GOOGLE_CALLBACK_URL` and `BACKEND_URL` for flexibility

 ## Environment Variables Summary

 ### Frontend (Vercel)